rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 		* Decreased staff labor due to assisted determination.

 ## Part III: An affirmative vision of technology in public benefits access
-## Opportunities for resident-centered services
+## What your country can do for you: Opportunities for resident-centered services

 While these strategies are each useful individually, together they form a powerful set of tools for minimizing burdens.
 At their core, they address burdens all across the applicant and staff journeys in service delivery.
 The remainder of this report details a vision for reducing burdens by pushing these strategies to their limits.
 Independent of existing tools, processes, and infrastructure, what would a service delivery experience look like when designed primarily around the needs of residents?